elringus/bootsharp/README.md

+> [!NOTE]
-Snapshot of the legacy version where .NET 6 was last supported, before the [major rewrite](https://github.com/Elringus/DotNetJS/pull/123).
+> Snapshot of the legacy version where .NET 6 was last supported, before the [major rewrite](https://github.com/Elringus/DotNetJS/pull/123).

 # DotNetJS